Meet :

-Meet : The Artist Behind the Abyss
+The Mind Behind the Madness

 This unique philosophy—that visual art and literary craft are two sides of the same obsidian coin—is the bedrock of Obsidian Skull Press.
 It’s a press built not just on a love for horror, but on a deep, foundational understanding of what makes a story resonate, haunt, and stick with you long after you’ve turned the final page.